ray-di/Ray.ObjectGrapher/README.md

 ![fake](https://user-images.githubusercontent.com/529021/72650686-866ec100-39c4-11ea-8b49-2d86d991dc6d.png)

 ## Grapher
-When you've written a sophisticated application, Ray.Di's rich introspection API can describe the object graph in detail.
-The built-in grapher extension exposes this data as an easily understandable visualization.
+When you've written a sophisticated application, [Ray.Di](https://github.com/ray-di/Ray.Di)'s rich introspection API can describe the object graph in detail.
+This grapher exposes this data as an easily understandable visualization.
 It can show the bindings and dependencies from several classes in a complex application in a unified diagram.

 ## Installation
 You can install the Annotation component with composer: